e-kotov/rJavaEnv/README.md

 different Java versions.

 **WARNING** This package is in the early stages of development and is not yet ready for production use.
+Please test it thoroughly before using it in your projects.

 <script type="application/ld+json">
       {